 If you've selected a workspace other than Essentials, each of the other workspaces in Photoshop customize the Toolbar to present a different set of tools.
 Selecting Window > Workspace > Essentials (Default) or Window > Workspace > Reset Essentials can also restore the default Toolbar.

-You can also use the comprehensive search experience within Photoshop to search and identify tools.
-Use the keyboard shortcut Command/Control + F to get the search dialog box, type the tool you're looking for, and select your desired result.
-By default, Photoshop activates the tool and highlights it in the UI.
+You can also use the Discover panel within Photoshop to search and identify tools.
+Use the keyboard shortcut Command/Control + F to get the search dialog box, type the name of the tool you're looking for and select the desired result.
+Photoshop will highlight and activate the tool in the UI.

 If none of the troubleshooting steps above solve your problem, your problem may be related to user permissions.

 Create an admin user account to identify permissions problems.
 For instructions on creating an admin user account, see the following: